Classics

 - universities - sharing your expertise through teaching and research.

-Find information on employers in the creative arts and design, marketing, advertising and PR, law and other job sectors.
+Find information on employers in the public services and administration, law, teacher training and education and other job sectors.

 Skills for your CV

-Throughout your classics studies you'll acquire a range of subject-specific skills, including knowledge of the Greek and Roman languages and cultures.
+Throughout your classics studies you acquire a range of subject-specific skills, including knowledge of the Greek and Roman languages and the political, social, literary and cultural history of the ancient world.
+In addition to this, you'll gain a grounding in philosophy and critical thinking.

 A classics degree also develops many valuable transferable skills, such as: